Google Earth imagery update - Google Earth Blog

 Indonesian Earthquake

-A magnitude 6.5 earthquake struck Aceh province, Indonesia, in on December 7th, 2016.
+A magnitude 6.5 earthquake struck Aceh province, Indonesia, on December 7th, 2016.
 There is quite a lot of DigitalGlobe imagery of the region from December and January.
 According to Wikipedia 104 people were killed and over 1000 injured.
 Although it was reported that 686 structures were either destroyed or damaged, we were not able to positively identify any in the imagery as it is not very high resolution.

 Sydney to Hobart Yacht Race